 Don’t know where to start?
 We can help.
 Complete our online form and we’ll connect you with up to 4 local solar panel professionals.
 They’ll be able to give you expert advice and free quotes.

 When you’re choosing your solar panels, you’ll also need to decide what’s more important to you: efficiency or profit.
 The most efficient solar panels tend to be the most expensive.
 This means that although they’ll generate a lot of electricity, it’ll take you longer to start getting a return on your investment than if you bought cheaper, less efficient panels.

-You can work out how long it’ll take for a solar panel system to start generating profit using these simple equations:
+You can work out how long it’ll take for a solar panel system to start generating profit using this simple equation:

-Solar panel costs (including purchase, installation and maintenance) ÷ total yearly benefit
+Solar panel costs (including purchase, installation and maintenance) ÷ yearly energy bill saving

 = number of years before you start generating a profit